acfinspace/Spacelibraryoftales/docs/authors/miscauthors/alovestoryinfivedrabbles.md

 > Original post: [https://backstage.eve-inspiracy.com/index.php?topic=7211.0](https://backstage.eve-inspiracy.com/index.php?topic=7211.0)

-> Author's note - It is only OOC Knowledge unless Luna has icly shared the details with you or you were present in the fifth scene. <br>
+> Author's note: It is only OOC Knowledge unless Luna has icly shared the details with you or you were present in the fifth scene. <br>
 A drabble is a story told in one hundred words.
 No more, no less.

 > Entry for the Amore Tank Your Hearts in the Short Story category.